Steklov isospectrality of conformal metrics: Recovery of the normal derivative at the boundary

 We now consider the non-linear problem.
-In this case, the information given by the principal wave invariant on the X-ray transform is more delicate to exploit. \\First, we use the Liv\v sic theorem for cocycles (see \cite[Theorem 2.2]{Pat} based on \cite{Livs} and \cite{NicTor}) to make this information explicit, more precisely we recall a result analogous to the standard Liv\v sic theorem \textbf{Theorem \ref{Th II.1}} :
+In this case, the information given by the principal wave invariant on the X-ray transform is more delicate to exploit. \\First, to make this information explicit, we recall a result analogous to the standard Liv\v sic theorem \textbf{Theorem \ref{Th II.1}} :

 \begin{prop} Let $\mathcal{M}$ be a closed Riemannian manifold, $f: \mathcal{M}\rightarrow \mathbb{R}$ be a smooth function, and $\left(\phi_{s}\right)$ a smooth transitive Anosov flow on $\mathcal{M}$ generated by the vector field $X$. \\The following propositions are equivalent : \begin{enumerate} \item For every periodic orbit $\gamma$ of the flow,